mikavilpas/yazi.nvim/README.md

 - feat: can optionally open yazi instead of netrw for directories
 - feat: health check for yazi
 - feat: files renamed in yazi are kept in sync with open buffers
+- feat: allow customizing the method of opening the selected file in neovim

 If you'd like to collaborate, contact me via GitHub issues.